 Your small business does not need crises to justify hiring a Virtual CFO, but if your small business has some pressing financial challenges, a (good) Virtual CFO will not be turned off.

 Hopefully this article has been able to help you consider if and when your small business needs a Virtual CFO.
-If you’re ready to explore getting Virtual CFO help, I’d love to talk with you about you and your business’ needs.
+If you’re ready to explore getting Virtual CFO help, check out my Virtual CFO Services and CFO Lite Services for more information.